avatsaev/mackeeper_blocker/README.md

 # Mackeeper Blocker
-Blocks mackeeper domains names by adding them into the hosts file
+Blocks mackeeper domain names by adding them into the hosts file

 #Usage